 By Francis Koster, Ed.D.

-Since it is Christmas, I thought I would spend a little time discussing how we can give a better tomorrow to each other by teaching a technique that makes it easier for folks to actually wrap their head around an underused idea.
-To illustrate this idea, let’s gather around the Christmas sweets table, and link that to the future health of our nation.
+I thought I would spend a little time discussing how we can give a better tomorrow to each other by teaching a technique that makes it easier for folks to actually wrap their head around an underused idea.
+To illustrate this idea, let’s gather around the sweets table, and link that to the future health of our nation.

 Since 1990, the United States has had a regulation requiring food producers to list ingredients of foods, along with the nutritional content, and calories.
 You know — it’s the little printed box on the back of the package that states serving size, ingredients and so forth.